Typical Course Length

 Please see the tuition fee pages for current tuition fees.
 Please note that all fees are subject to an annual increase.

 Funding opportunities may be available, please check our funding calculator for details.

-Aberystwyth’s Department of Information Management, Libraries and Archives is the leading provider of distance learning degrees in this subject area.
-The Department pursues a student centred, flexible, open learning approach which has proved not only popular with our students, but very successful in managing to make studying at a distance as rewarding and enjoyable as possible.
+Information Management, Libraries and Archives (iMLA) at Aberystwyth is the leading provider of distance learning degrees in this subject area.
+We pursue a student centred, flexible, open learning approach which has proved not only popular with our students, but very successful in managing to make studying at a distance as rewarding and enjoyable as possible.

 Our distance learning students participate in residential study schools and are supported by web-based conferencing facilities which enable them to communicate with each other – whether consulting about a particular assignment in one of the module conferencing areas, or just enjoying a light hearted exchange at the electronic students café - and with staff, easing the feeling of isolation that can sometimes be felt by distance learners.

-The Diploma/MA in Archive Administration is divided into two parts: Part I (120 credits) is the taught course, successful completion of which reaches Diploma-level.
-Part II (60 credits) involves writing a dissertation, to be submitted for the Master’s-level qualification.
+The Diploma/MA in Archive Administration is divided into two parts: The first 120 credits is the taught course, successful completion of which reaches Diploma-level.
+The second part (60 credits) involves writing a dissertation, to be submitted for the Master’s-level qualification.